humenda/GladTeX/index.md

 About
 -----

-GladTeX is a preprocessor that enables the use of LaTeX maths within HTML files.
-The maths, embedded in `<EQ>...</EQ>` tags, as if within `\(..\)` in LaTeX (or `$...$` in TeX), is fed through latex and replaced by images.

-Additionally all images get an alt-tag for alternative texts that contains the LaTeX-equivalent of the image.
-This is handy for text-mode browsers or blind people.
+GladTeX is a utility and library to display mathematics on the Web (and in offline formats, too).
+Formulas are embedded within `<eq>…</eq>` tags and converted automatically to a scalable SVG image using LaTeX.
+The images integrate seamlessly into the output documents, work with any browser and are accessible for visually impaired and blind users as well.

 Features
 --------

--   GladTeX supports caching of formulas in order to enable incremental document editing or simply to share formulas across web pages.
--   GladTeX can be used with [Pandoc](http://pandoc.org) in order to convert MarkDown to HTML with LaTeX formulas.
--   It also contains a library GleeTeX to custom tailor the generation and conversion process to your needs and to embedd it into your (web) application.
--   It allows the usage of umlauts and other non-ASCII characters within formulas, by replacing these characters through LaTeX sequences.
+-   LaTeX-quality formulas with partial unicode maths support
+-   [Pandoc](http://pandoc.org) support to convert from any format with LaTeX-formulas (MarkDown, …) to any HTML-based format, e.g. EPUB
+-   Cache formulas to speed up subsequent document conversion
+-   Python library GleeTeX to embed into other applications or to tailor to a specific workflow
--   It is cross-platform, written in Python and comes with Windows executables.
+-   cross-platform, written in Python, comes with Windows executables.
--   Its source code is documented and tested.
+-   tested and documented source code

 Contact
 -------